 4. Strategic Surfaces

 “One challenge we see over and over again from Modsy customers is how to handle the awkward space below the stairs.
-The triangle shape and lower ceiling makes it pretty difficult to design.
-A few of our favorite solutions: a credenza for added storage, or workstation.
+The triangle shape and lower ceiling make it pretty difficult to design.
+A few of our favorite solutions: a credenza for added storage or workstation.
 The desk option is great for this space as you’ll be seated when working, so the awkward ceiling angle isn’t a big deal.” —Alessandra Wood, interior design expert and co-founder of Modsy

 5. Chic Ceilings

-“In a town like DC with a lot of older homes, we often have to embrace the quirky!
+“In a town like DC, with a lot of older homes, we often have to embrace the quirky!
 It's not usual for us to run into really awkward ceilings.
 In these situations, wallpaper is always your friend.
 We encountered this in multiple rooms on a recent project.
-The first floor sun room had an asymmetrical vaulted ceiling.
+The first-floor sunroom had an asymmetrical vaulted ceiling.
 A paper-backed fabric installed on the ceiling served two purposes - it masked all of the imperfections and also provided a layer of warmth - making this room the place to be in all four seasons.
 An upstairs bedroom had one of those classic, low ceilings where you expect to hit your head!
 To hide all of the unusual angles, we wrapped the room in wallpaper and made of all of the lines disappear.” —Marika Meyer, interior designer

 6. Luxe Lounging

-“When we moved into our brownstone we spent months trying to figure out how to put a couch on the very-narrow first floor without making it impossible to navigate around.
-We could have done a short daybed but I wanted something more substantial that I could lay down on—reclining with a beverage is a critical part of my morning routine.
+“When we moved into our brownstone, we spent months trying to figure out how to put a couch on the very-narrow first floor without making it impossible to navigate around.
+We could have done a short daybed, but I wanted something more substantial that I could lay down on—reclining with a beverage is a critical part of my morning routine.
 The genius design firm Jesse Parris-Lamb took one look and told us the answer: a built-in.
 It maximizes the space and gives us the L-shaped sofa I've always wanted.
 We call it ‘the coffee bed’ in honor of its true calling.”—Claire Mazur, co-founder of Of a Kind